-network which used table-driven routing with fixed terminals.
-In a fixed ad hoc network, packet losses are caused mainly by packet collisions rather than by node mobility.
+caused mainly by packet collisions rather than by node mobility.
 In this way, we could clearly see the effect of this technique.
-Flexible Radio Network (FRN) is a commercially available product based on an ad hoc network system, and it is driven by a routing table with fixed nodes [8].
+Flexible Radio Network (FRN) is a commercially available product based on an ad hoc network system, and it is driven by a routing table with fixed nodes [12].
 We therefore used FRN to evaluate our proposed technique.
 Through a simulation using networks with various topologies, we found that throughput could be improved by up to 60%, or at least 10% in a very high load situation, by applying our proposed technique.

 This paper is organized as follows.
-Section 2 describes the FRN system and Section 3 describes our proposed technique.
-We evaluate the technique in Section 4 and conclude the paper in Section 5.
+Sec.
+2 describes the FRN system and Sec.
+3 describes our proposed technique.
+We evaluate the technique in Sec.
+4, and discuss the applicability of our proposed technique to other existing ad hoc networks.
+We conclude the paper in Sec.
+5.

-2 System Description of FRN
+2. System Description of FRN